 The plants also need to be fed throughout the growing season every 2-4 weeks by side-dressing with granular organic fertilizers or organic liquid fertilizers.
 When feeding plants be sure to do this in the morning and water them to reduce stressing the plants.

-By following these steps you will enjoy a huge harvest of vegetables throughout the season.
+By following my How to Promote Growth and Fruiting on Plants steps you will enjoy a huge harvest of vegetables throughout the season.